Skip to content

 What is HPV?

 HPV is the name of a group of viruses that includes more than 150 genotypes.
-Around 40 of these viruses infect the genital area of men and women.
-HPV can cause premalignant changes and malignant cancers of cervix, vagina, vulva and anus.
+Around 40 of these viruses infect the genital area.
+Some types of HPV can cause premalignant changes and malignant cancers of cervix, vagina, vulva and anus.

 What is HPV vaccine?